ePrivacy and GPDR Cookie Consent by Cookie Consent Amending planning permission: Changes you CAN and CAN'T make after approval

 What is a revised planning application?

 A revised planning application is required when you need to make significant changes to an already approved development.
-If you resubmit your application within 12 months, you don’t have to pay any extra fees.
-It’s worth noting that If you don’t seek this before undertaking the works, you may risk planning enforcement action, which will mean undoing all the changes you’ve made.
+It’s worth noting that if you don’t seek this before undertaking the works, you may risk planning enforcement action, which will mean undoing all the changes you’ve made.

 What happens if you deviate from your planning permission?